 This post may contain affiliate links.
 Please read our disclosure policy.

 Here’s another salmon recipe to add to your rotation — Sheet Pan Gochujang Glazed Salmon!
-The glaze on this salmon has the perfect balance of sweetness with a little hint of spice that I know you will just love.
-Plus, you can enjoy this sheet pan meal as-is or serve it as a bowl with a grain, kimchi, and any other toppings you desire.
+The glaze on this salmon has the perfect balance of sweetness and spice that I know you will just love.
+Enjoy it as-is or serve it as a bowl with a grain, kimchi, and any other toppings you desire.

 Salmon is on our dinner table almost weekly.
-However, I am always trying to think of new ways to flavor it.
-Gochujang has become a staple in my pantry and I love the amount of flavor it can add to simple dishes and it really makes this salmon taste beyond delicious.
-And since gochujang typically comes in a big container, be sure to use the leftover gochujang for these Gochujang Grilled Chicken Lettuce Wraps.
+However, I am always trying to think of new ways to flavor it because it can quickly get boring.
+Gochujang has become a staple in my pantry and I love the amount of flavor it can add to simple dishes like this otherwise basic sheet pan meal.
+Made with red chili powder, fermented soybeans, rice, and salt, it’s an ingredient commonly used in Korean cooking.
+Since gochujang typically comes in a big container, be sure to use the leftover gochujang for these Gochujang Grilled Chicken Lettuce Wraps.

 - Gochujang Paste